matthewroy01/matthewroy01.github.io/capstoneblog.md

 ![alt text](https://raw.githubusercontent.com/matthewroy01/matthewroy01.github.io/master/img/spring_system_inspector.png "Spring System Inspector")

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Springs have been simplified into one list, and our spring physics related constants, C and K, are now located here and effect all springs rather than having to change each one manually.
-Additionally, some debug options are included at the bottom to show midpoints between each spring or lines to highlight.
+Additionally, some debug options are included at the bottom to show midpoints between each spring or lines to highlight where each spring is in space.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Over the summer, I worked on a personal project based on the original NES Kid Icarus called Kid Icarus: Infinite Underworld.
 It's a 2D platformer with random level generation and one thing I tried out from [this tutorial by Brackeys](https://www.youtube.com/watch?v=B_Xp9pt8nRY) is a level creator pipeline.